jessstapley/SSR_analysis/README.md

 Nothing else should go into the 'data' subdirectory.

 # Step 3: Copy files from this repository
 There are a couple of ways to copy the files from github.
-An easy option is to clone the directory.
+An easy option is dowload the directory.
+Click on code and choose download zip.
 Then move the R scripts into  'scripts' subdirectory and  the 'MsatAllele_1.05.tar.gz' to the 'paackage' subdirectory.

 # Step 4: Create an R Project